 Therefore, you must make sure to include or give praise that implies that the student achieves the progress because of his or her intrinsic desire to achieve them.

 For example, you can use the following statement:

 “You worked hard and concentrated on your lessons today.
 I can see that you are trying to do your best.”

-Supporting students develop intrinsic motivation for good behaviors and good academic works must remain your priority if you want to manage behavior in the classroom effectively.
+Supporting students to develop intrinsic motivation for good behaviors and good academic work must remain your priority if you want to manage behavior in the classroom effectively.

 Praise must consider the culture of the student involved

 In today’s classroom, we experience cultural diversity.
 This dictates everything we do with our students in the classroom.